strawberryjellyfish/jellyfish-counter/trunk/readme.txt

 * end : a number, ending value for the counter
 * direction : a, string 'up' or 'down'
 * interval : The number of seconds between updates of a continuous counter
+* tick_multiplier : the number of units the counter will increment every interval (defaults to 1)
 * timestamp : false or a string representing the starting time for the counter

 If you don't specify a parameter it's default value will be used.